After studying this chapter you should be able to:

 As noted in Chapter 1, when a tube of anticoagulated blood sediments in a gravitational field, the relatively dense red cells go to the bottom, and the less dense white cells and platelets form a "buffy coat" layer on the upper surface of the red cells, whereas cell-free plasma is least dense and collects at the top of the tube.
 In the blood bank, the bag of freshly collected donor blood is first centrifuged at relatively low speed, allowing separation into packed red cells and platelet-rich plasma (Fig. 25-1).
 The platelet-rich plasma is then spun at a higher speed, enabling separation into cell-free plasma and a platelet concentrate (Fig. 25-1).

 The separation of a 450-mL (one pint) unit of donor blood into packed red cells (RBC), platelet concentrate (PLT), and plasma FFP, fresh frozen plasma.

 Packed red cells are stored at 4°C for up to 42 days.
-In most medical centers, the white blood cells are removed by a filter, a maneuver that lowers the incidence of febrile reactions and human leukocyte antigen (HLA) alloimmunization and reduces the ...
+In most medical centers, the white blood cells are removed by a filter, a maneuver that lowers the incidence of febrile reactions and human leukocyte antigen (HLA) alloimmunization and reduces the risk ...